-#8.
-Discount of 20% on eligible in-flight purchases
+#7.
+Discount of 20 percent on eligible in-flight purchases

-You automatically score a 20% discount on food, alcoholic beverages, and movies/TV that are purchased in-flight.
+You automatically score a 20 percent discount when you purchase food, alcoholic beverages and movies/TV during the flight.
 The discount is given in the form of a statement credit on your account.
-I don't see this benefit discussed much on the application but I asked thru AmEx's chat what was included and here was the answer as of December 1, 2013:
+I don't see this benefit discussed much on the application but I asked through AmEx's chat:

-Please note that in-flight internet does NOT qualify for the 20% because that comes thru a 3rd party, not Delta (it's through Gogo).
+Please note that in-flight Internet does NOT qualify for the 20 percent discount because that comes through a third party, not Delta (it's through Gogo).
 This may be disappointing, but there are plenty of other Delta purchases that qualify for the discount.

 American Express gives Reserve cardmembers complimentary concierge service.
-Whether it's hunting down hard-to-get dinner reservations, help with gift giving, travel arrangements, entertainment planning, or something else… this credit card comes with the premium American Express concierge service to help you out.
+Whether it's hunting down hard-to-get dinner reservations, finding the perfect gift, making travel arrangements, or planning entertainment, this credit card comes with the premium American Express concierge service to help you out.